 - 1. Be the host and have full control throughout the session - 2.
-Dress appropriately and ensure background is presentable and professional - 3.
-Ensure the use of the "waiting room" function so to monitor attendees - 4.
-Decline or remove unauthorised participants immediately - 5.
-Follow Child Safe Environment and Code of Conduct Policy at all times - 6.
-Use the services digital communication platform at all times with families (no personal accounts) - 7.
+Two staff to be present online at all times - 3.
+Dress appropriately and ensure background is presentable and professional - 4.
+Ensure the use of the "waiting room" function so to monitor attendees - 5.
+Decline or remove unauthorised participants immediately - 6.
+Follow Child Safe Environment and Wellbeing and Code of Conduct Policy at all times - 7.
+Use the services digital communication platform at all times with families (no personal accounts) - 8.
 Use different meeting ID each session to reduce hacking attempts